Parking and Permit Information

 Students, staff and faculty must have a valid parking permit to park on campus.

 Once you apply, you may pick up your permit at:

-- Campus Public Safety Office, Downtown Campus, Room C201 or South Campus behind the Student Services counter in Building A
+- Campus Public Safety offices at the Downtown or South Campus

 Once you have your permit, you may park in designated areas on campus.
 Links to designated parking maps are below.
 If you are parked in an area not authorized by your permit, you may be cited or have your vehicle impounded.
 If you have questions on where to park, please call Campus Public Safety at 680.7111.

 Each of our three campuses have some reserved parking for visitors.
 Please refer to the campus maps below for designated visitor parking.

 Bates has entered into partnership with several neighborhood churches around the Downtown Campus in an effort to expand general parking for staff, students and visitors at this campus.
 The churches have allowed Bates to use their parking lots during the work week.
 Occasionally, these parking lots are unavailable to us because of church functions or special events, so please be aware of this when parking in these lots.

 - Parking in area not authorized by permit: $25

 - *Blocking or obstructing traffic or impeding college operations: $50

 - Parking in reserved staff space without authorization: $50